 What Makes Decks Different

 Building a deck is especially satisfying because often when your last screw is in, it's done!
 No final painting, sanding, taping, or sealing.
-It's also an exterior project with weatherproofed materials, meaning certain accommodations will be needed to ensure the deck will still be relatively strong after being outside for 25 years.
+It's also an exterior project with weatherproofed materials, meaning certain accommodations will be needed to ensure the deck will still be relatively strong after being out in the elements for a few decades.

 Handling